 As ridiculous as it may sound, doctors are jumping on this research not as a warning against prescribing these drugs, but as a way to streamline and customize prescriptions.
 If a patient with osteoporosis is shown not to have the risky genetic variations, then doctors would not only be able to prescribe bisphosphonates, but they’d also be able to use this genetic information to convince the patient to follow the drug protocol.

 And the same information could be used to encourage dentists to go ahead with oral surgery they would otherwise refuse to do on patients taking bisphosphonates.

 All of these amazing technological advances – looking at genes, for instance, and being able to see variations of incredibly small proportions – are being misused.
-Why expend resources to discover who is most at risk for developing horrible drug side effects when natural, drug-free treatments like the Save Our Bones Program already exist?
+Why expend resources to discover who is most at risk for developing horrible drug side effects when natural, drug-free treatments like the Osteoporosis Reversal Program already exist?
 It’s a complete waste of time and technology to take such advancements and use them to discern who might develop ONJ from a drug that’s been shown repeatedly to be completely unnecessary.